mattermost/docs/source/deploy/mobile-overview.rst

 This documentation provides information to help you:

 - Determine the ideal mobile deployment model for your organization.
-- Understand what’s required to build your own Mattermost Mobile Apps.
+- Understand what’s required to build your own Mattermost mobile apps.
 - Deploy Mattermost mobile apps.

 .. note::